Dhi13man/SnakeGameAlgo/README.md

 Suggested commits:
 1. Further improvements to the algorithm of the Snake (if possible, without implementing techniques like Learning)
-2. Collision detection between snakes.
+2. Collision detection between snakes
-3. Inclusion of traits like competitiveness, aggression to the automatic solving algorithm.
+3. Inclusion of traits like competitiveness, aggression to the automatic solving algorithm